glitch452/MMM-LocalTemperature/README.md

 ## Connecting the Sensor to the Raspberry Pi

 Here are some diagrams that you may find useful when connecting your sensor.
-See the [adafruit.com guide](docs/adafruit-dht-sensor-guide.pdf?raw=true) for more wiring and programming information.
+See the [guide from adafruit.com](docs/adafruit-dht-sensor-guide.pdf?raw=true) for more wiring and programming information.

 ### DHT11 sensor
 ![Example of a DHT11 sensor with a Raspberry Pi](images/wiring_dht11.png?raw=true "How to connect a DHT11 sensor to a Raspberry Pi")